DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/DesignDecision.md

 - String - Full Name
 - Public Key – Temporary – USE AWS KMS IF WE HAVE TIME
 - Private Key – Temporary – USE AWS KMS IF WE HAVE TIME
-- Transactions
+- Transactions - List of Transaction ids related to this user
-	- Received OR Sent
-		- EOR
-		- EOO
-	- ABORTED OR RESOLVED